tymefighter/Compiler/project/Compiler/Important.md

     - The in block would be the "main" code of the program where the execution begins
     - There is no short-circuiting in if-statements
     - In the entire code, a function name must occur exactly once.
+    - 'main' is not allowed for a function name